AH-Merii/click-app/README.md

 # click-app cookiecutter template

 Cookiecutter template for creating new [Click](https://click.palletsprojects.com/) command-line tools.
 This template has out of the box support for automatic semantic versioning using [setuptools-scm](https://setuptools-scm.readthedocs.io/) and [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/).
+This repo builds on the original [click-app-template](https://github.com/simonw/click-app) by [Simon Willison](https://github.com/simonw).

 Use this template on your own machine with cookiecutter, or create a brand new repository based on this template entirely through the GitHub web interface using [click-app-template-repository](https://github.com/AH-Merii/click-app-template-repository).